Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/how_to_guides/extensible_agents.rst

 				- type: DUMMY

 		  agent_settings:
-		  	start_settings:
 			start_step: 25
 			frequency: 20
 			variance: 5
+			agent_name: "Example Agent"
+			starting_host: "Server_1"

-#. **identifier**:
+#. **Identifiers**:

-    All agent classes should have a ``identifier`` attribute, a unique snake_case string, for when they are added to the base ``AbstractAgent`` registry.
+    All agent classes should have a ``identifier`` attribute, a unique kebab-case string, for when they are added to the base ``AbstractAgent`` registry.
 This is then specified in your configuration YAML, and used by PrimAITE to generate the correct Agent.

 Changes to YAML file
 ====================

-Agent configurations specified within YAML files used for earlier versions of PrimAITE will need updating to be compatible with PrimAITE v4.0.0+.
+PrimAITE v4.0.0 introduces some breaking changes to how environment configuration yaml files are created.
+YAML files created for Primaite versions 3.3.0 should be compatible through a translation function, though it is encouraged that these are updated to reflect the updated format of 4.0.0+.

-Agents now follow a more standardised settings definition, so should be more consistent across YAML.
+Agents now follow a more standardised settings definition, so should be more consistent across YAML files and the available agent types with PrimAITE.

 # TODO: Show changes to YAML config needed here

+All configurable items for agents sit under the ``agent_settings`` heading within your YAML files.
+There is no need for the inclusion of  a ``start_settings``.